Nathan Hale (author): Biography

 Nathan grew up in Sundance, Utah, the child of ski instructors.
 His family didn't have any entertainment except for some fantasy stories, which his father would read out loud to him and his siblings.

 Nathan went to Cornish College in Seattle.
-He first worked at a natural history museum, painting displays, and that led him to have a career to a natural history museum.
+He first worked at a natural history museum, painting displays.

 In 2011, Nathan was asked to illustrate Rapunzel's Revenge, and then asked to illustrate Calamity Jack.
 He was then inspired to create his own graphic novel series.
 The next year, he wrote and illustrated One Dead Spy, which was about the life of Nathan Hale, a soldier and spy for the Continental Army during the American Revolutionary War.
 The next books explained the American Revolutionary War, the Alamo, exploration of the Grand Canyon, the Underground Railroad, World War I, World War II, and the Haitian Revolution in hilarious ways.

 He now lives in Utah and is an avid collector of Lego sets.